 Of course, prioritizing your sexual interactions and exploring your sexuality and sexual relationship together will keep the spark and chemistry flowing.

-5. Find ways to express to your partner that you think about them often
+5. Express to your partner that you think about them often

-Whether it’s a surprise, an acknowledgment that you’ve listened to them, a trip out, a gift, a love note, these things might seem to be superficial, but they are not at all.
+Whether it’s a surprise, an acknowledgment that you’ve listened to them, a trip out, a gift, or a love note, these things might seem superficial, but they are not at all.
 They help you to encourage intimacy and sexual bonding.